Natashina/Movies-ETL/README.md

 4. The same approach and the same patterns of form_one and form_two are used to parse Budget data.

-5. To_numeric() method from Pandas has been used to convert numeric columns.
+5. Kaggle data required the correction of data types.
+To_numeric() method from Pandas has been used to convert numeric columns.
   The code is included below:
   kaggle_metadata['id'] = pd.to_numeric(kaggle_metadata['id'], errors='raise')
   kaggle_metadata['popularity'] = pd.to_numeric(kaggle_metadata['popularity'], errors='raise')